ibm-cloud-docs/containers/storage-utilities.md

         :   Enter the LUN ID of your block storage device that you retrieved earlier.

         `ibm.io/nodeip`
-        :   Enter the private IP address of the worker node where you want to attach the block storage device and that you authorized earlier to access your block storage device.
+        :   Enter the private IP address of the worker node where you attach the block storage device and that you authorized earlier to access your block storage device.

         `ibm.io/volID`
         :   Enter the ID of the block storage volume that you retrieved earlier.